Links on Android Authority may earn us a commission. Learn more.

 See also: Lenovo Chromebook Duet review

 The Chromebook Duet is also one of the more affordable options on this list, which means you won’t find any high-end processing options.
-It’s available with a MediaTek Helio P60T and ARM G72 MP3 graphics onboard.
+Instead, it’s available with a MediaTek Helio P60T and ARM G72 MP3 graphics onboard.
 You can snag 4GB of RAM and 64GB of storage, both of which should be enough for this little device.
-The Lenovo Chromebook Duet is a perfect portability option as it weighs in at just over two pounds even with the keyboard attached.
+The Lenovo Chromebook Duet is a perfect portability option as it weighs in at just over two pounds, even with the keyboard attached.

 ASUS Chromebook Flip C436

 Of course, the 2-in-1 design is what really sets the Flip C436 apart as one of the best laptops on the list.
 You can flip into tablet mode or tent mode in just seconds to knock out just about any project you need.